thisislawatts/example-jobs/Director of Application and Cloud Security.md

 <img src="https://res.cloudinary.com/snyk/image/upload/v1537345894/press-kit/brand/logo-black.png" width="100" alt="Snyk logo" />

-<p><span style="font-weight: 400;">We’re looking for a hands-on Director of Product Security to build and own the Product Security team, a blended, business-wide AppSec and CloudSec practice&nbsp;within a rapidly growing and increasingly global Information Security and Risk team, reporting to the Head of Information Security &amp; Risk.&nbsp;&nbsp;</span></p>
+<p><span style="font-weight: 400;">We’re looking for a hands-on Director of Application and Cloud Security to build and own the Product Security team, a blended, business-wide AppSec and CloudSec practice within a rapidly growing and increasingly global Information Security and Risk team, reporting to the Head of Information Security &amp; Risk.&nbsp;&nbsp;</span></p>
 <p><strong>You’ll spend your time:</strong></p>
 <ul>
 <li style="font-weight: 400;"><span style="font-weight: 400;">developing and investing in a first-class Product Security team and transparent, inclusive guild to find and engage stakeholders from every department</span></li>